liana-26/Projectfinal/README.md

 Overview of interface:
 https://www.youtube.com/watch?v=NMbIoY9VUQA

-I made this website for my final project because according to me, girls must participate more in sports to
+I made this website for my final project because, according to me, girls must participate more in sports to change the staggering difference in the number of men and women participating in sports and athletics.
+This website when fully functional, soon will allow girls and boys alike to access guides to important skills for any sport possible and speak to or get mentored by coaches.

 ## Backend

-app.py
+### app.py
 Starts with the usual import declarations.
 The next lines of code refer to the different routes of the application: homepage